seL4/docs/Hardware/sabreLite.rst

 make all
 ls -l u-boot.bin
 }}}
-=== Installing u-boot to SPI Flash ===
+=== Installing U-Boot to SPI Flash ===
-To install u-boot, put u-boot.bin onto the first partition (either FAT16 or EXT2) of an SD card, boot into u-boot then do this at the u-boot prompt:
+To install U-Boot, put `u-boot.bin` onto the first partition (either FAT16 or EXT2) of an SD card, boot into U-Boot then do this at the U-Boot prompt:

 {{{
 # Initialise the SD card.
 Replace 1 with 0 for standard SD